malloryfreeberg/training-material/topics/transcriptomics/tutorials/rb-rnaseq/tutorial.md

 ![Stranded RNAseq data look like this](../../images/stranded_result.png)

 **Stranded RNAseq data look like this**<br>
 This example contrasts unstranded and stranded RNAseq experiments. <font color="red">Red transcripts</font> are from + strand and <font color="blue">blue</font> are from - strand.
 In stranded example reads are clearly stratified between the two strands.
 A small number of reads from opposite strand may represent anti-sense transcription.
 The image from GATC Biotech.

 ### Replicates: Biological or Technical and how many?

 An RNAseq experiment without a sufficient number of replicates will be a waste of money.
 Replicates are essential to be able to correct for variation due to differences within/among organisms, cells, sequencing machines, library preparation protocols and numerous other potential factors.
 There are two types of replicates (as described by [Dündar:2015](http://chagall.med.cornell.edu/RNASEQcourse/Intro2RNAseq.pdf)):

  * **Technical replicates** can be defined as *different library preparations from the same RNA sample*.
 They should account for batch effects from the library preparation such as reverse transcription and PCR amplification.
-To avoid possible lane effects (e.g., differences in the sample loading, cluster amplification, and efficiency of the sequencing reaction), it is good practice to multiplex the same sample over different lanes of the same flowcell.
+To avoid possible lane effects (*e.g.*, differences in the sample loading, cluster amplification, and efficiency of the sequencing reaction), it is good practice to multiplex the same sample over different lanes of the same flowcell.
 In most cases, technical variability introduced by the sequencing protocol is quite low and well controlled.

 * **Biological replicates**.
 There is an on-going debate over what kinds of samples represent true biological replicates.
 Obviously, the variability between different samples will be greater between RNA extracted from two unrelated humans than between RNA extracted from two different batches of the same cell line.
-In the latter case, most of the variation that will eventually be detected was probably introduced by the experimenter (e.g., slightly differing media and plating conditions).
+In the latter case, most of the variation that will eventually be detected was probably introduced by the experimenter (*e.g.*, slightly differing media and plating conditions).
 Nevertheless, this is variation the researcher is typically not interested in assessing, therefore the ENCODE consortium defines biological replicates as RNA from an independent growth of cells/tissue (ENCODE [2011](https://genome.ucsc.edu/ENCODE/protocols/dataStandards/ENCODE_RNAseq_Standards_V1.0.pdf)).

 The number of replicates should be as high as practically possible.
 Most RNAseq experiments include three replicates and some have as many as 12 (see Schurch et al. [2015](https://arxiv.org/abs/1505.02017)).